Explore the mortality rate maps

-- Right-click Dual_Data_Counties and open the attribute table for the new layer.
+- Right-click Dual_Data_Counties and open the attribute table.

 To calculate the difference in mortality rates, you'll create a new column in the table.

 Setting the field parameters determines how the information is stored and displayed.
-The field name requires underscores because spaces between words aren't readable by the software.
-That's why you gave it a more readable alias, which will show up in the attribute table.
+The Field Name requires underscores because spaces between words are not readable by the software.
+But you can provide a more readable Alias, which will appear in the attribute table.

-Field type specifies how many decimal points of each data record will be saved.
-Choosing short allocates the least amount of storage to the field and only accepts integer values up to five digits.
+Data Type specifies how many decimal points of each data record will be saved.
+Choosing Short allocates the least amount of storage to the field and only accepts integer values up to five digits.
 To store larger numbers or numbers with fractional values, use Long Integer, Float, or Double as the type.

-- On the Dual_Data_Counties tab, scroll to the end of the table to confirm that the Mortality Rate Difference field has been added.
+- In the Dual_Data_Counties attribute table, scroll to the end of the table to confirm that the Mortality Rate Difference field has been added.

-- Right-click the Mortality Rate Difference heading and choose Calculate Field.
+- In the attribute table for Dual_Data_Counties, right-click Mortality Rate Difference and choose Calculate Field.

-- In the Fields box, double-click Black Mortality.
+- Under Expression, for the Fields box, double-click Black Mortality Rate.

-The field is added to the Mortality_Rate_Difference = expression box.
+The field is added to the = expression box.

 Data values are added to the Mortality Rate Difference column in your table.
-Most of the numbers in this column are positive, meaning that the mortality rate is higher for black females than for white females.
-Scattered through the data, though, are zeros and negative numbers.
-In these counties, the mortality rate is the same or is higher for white females.
+Most of the numbers in this column are positive, meaning that the mortality rate is higher for Black women than for White women.
+Scattered throughout the data, though, are counties with zeros and negative values, indicating that the mortality rate for White women is equal to or higher than Black women.

-Now that you have the calculated the differences, you'll map them.
+Now that you have calculated the differences, you'll map them.